yo-sarawut/e-Library/temp.md

 The previous two sections showed how IPython lets you use and explore Python efficiently and interactively.
 Here we'll begin discussing some of the enhancements that IPython adds on top of the normal Python syntax.
 These are known in IPython as  _magic commands_, and are prefixed by the  `%`  character.
 These magic commands are designed to succinctly solve various common problems in standard data analysis.
 Magic commands come in two flavors:  _line magics_, which are denoted by a single  `%`  prefix and operate on a single line of input, and  _cell magics_, which are denoted by a double  `%%`  prefix and operate on multiple lines of input.
+We'll demonstrate and discuss a few brief examples h
+## Python Learning Resources

-We'll demonstrate and discuss a few brief examples here, and come back to more focused discussion of several useful magic commands later in the chapter.
+Tutorials and online courses can't cover everything, and whether you're still in the early stages of learning or already an advanced Python programmere, and come back to more focused discussion of several useful magic commands later in the chapter.

 ## Pasting Code Blocks:  `%paste`  and  `%cpaste`

-When working in the IPython interpreter, one common gotcha is that pasting multi-line code blocks can lead to unexpected errors, especially when indentation and interpreter markers are involved.
+When working in the IPython interpyou're going to have to retfer, one common gotcha is that pasting multi-line code blocks can lead to unexpected errors, especially when indentation and interpreter markers are involved.
 A common case is that you find some example code on a website and want to paste it into your interpreter.
 Consider the following simple function:
 ```py
 >>> def donothing(x):
 ...     return x